lendasat/lendamobile/docs/key_derivation.md

 New services should:

-1. Choose unique path prefix (avoid collisions)
+1. Choose unique path prefix (avoid collisions with existing)
 2. Document in this file
 3. Use hardened derivation for financial keys
 4. Consider BIP-85 prefix (`83696968'`) for consistency